GDevelopApp/GDevelop-documentation/docs/gdevelop5/publishing/ios/index.md

 !!! note

     If you want to test it on the App Store, you need to upload the IPA file to the App Store Connect website.
 This can [only be done with a macOS computer using the Transporter app](https://apps.apple.com/es/app/transporter/id1450874784).
-Instead, it's easier to configure the app first on the App Store Connect website and then set up an authentification key to automatically send your game to the App Store Connect website.
+Instead, it's easier to configure the app first on the App Store Connect website and then set up an authentication key to automatically send your game to the App Store Connect website.
 See the next section for more information.

 Connect your iPhone/iPad to your computer using a USB cable.